sfwpn/AutoModerator/INSTALL.md

 This is an old and technically unsupported project, that currently relies on a number of stale/outdated dependencies.
 It will probably break.

+Originally forked from http://github.com/Deimos/AutoModerator (defunct and deleted).
+LateNitePie/AutoModerator is extremely outdated, do not use.

 ## Dependencies

 - Python 2.7.x